DIY Bags and Accessories with Crystals

-One of the hottest trends at the moment is bags and accessories covered in wildly sparkling crystal beads.
-From handbags, mobile phone cases, mug holders, key rings and much more.
+One of the hottest trends at the moment are bags and accessories covered with sparkling crystal beads.
+There are handbags, mobile phone cases, mug holders, key rings and much more.
 The technique is simple, but can be a little time-consuming if you have a large bag :-)

 In this blog post, Charlotte presents detailed instructions on how to make your own bag or mug holder with crystal beads.
-In the examples, we use square acrylic beads that resemble real crystals as they are lightweight, durable, cheap and fit well together to create a dense surface.
+In the examples, we use square acrylic beads that resemble real crystals as they are lightweight, durable, cheap.
+They fit well together and create a dense surface.
 However, there's nothing wrong with using round beads or others for a more varied look.
-At Smyk.dks, we have a large selection of colours and shapes in both acrylic beads, wooden beads and stone beads.
-Of course, you can also buy both locks and inserts for bags as well as various chain straps from us so you can get started on your DIY project right away.
+We have acrylic beads, wooden beads and stone beads in many colours and shapes in stock .
+Of course, you will find locks and inserts for bags in our range of products as well as various chain straps - so you can get started with your DIY project right away.

 Go to the mobile bag tutorial here